vgaming/wesnoth_upload/README.md

-## wesnoth_publish -- publishing add-ons made easy
+## wesnoth_upload -- uploading add-ons made easy

-This repo is a set of developer practices and a shell script that makes publishing wesnoth add-ons easier.
+This repo is a set of developer practices and a shell script that makes uploading wesnoth add-ons easier.

 It intends to replace the following steps: